AnatolyNz/jobHelper/README.md

 3. Build and run the application using your preferred Java IDE or build tool.
 4. Access the Swagger documentation: http://localhost:8080/swagger-ui.html
    The API uses JWT (JSON Web Tokens) for authentication.
+5. For protected endpoints, authenticate first and pass the JWT token via Authorization: Bearer <token>.

    To access protected endpoints first login to api, then include the generated JWT token in the Authorization header of your requests.